 This statement is approved by the Group Board.

-The Executive Management Team (EMT) is responsible for overseeing anti-slavery initiatives, led by the Executive Director for People and the Executive Director for Neighbourhood Services.
+The Executive Management Team (EMT) is responsible for overseeing anti-slavery initiatives, led by the Group Director for People and the Group Director for Neighbourhood Services.

 The prevention, detection and reporting of modern slavery in any part of the Group’s business or supply chains is the responsibility of all those working for the Group or under its control.
 Employees are required to avoid any activity that might lead to, or suggest, a breach of this policy.